 AVH map: SA distribution map (external link)

 Tall rhizomatous perennial sedge forming large clumps.
 Leaves with blade to 2.5 m long and 20 mm wide with yellow-brown sheath.
 Flower-spike long, interrupted-oblong in outline to 35 cm long and 9 cm diameter, with red-brown glumes.
+Flowering late spring to summer.
 Fruits are large red-brown fruiting spike.
 Seeds are brown ellipsoid to ovoid nut to 2 mm long and 1 mm wide, with a smooth surface.
 Seed embryo type is capitate.

 Seed collection and propagation

-Collect seeds between January and April.
+Collect seeds between December and April.
 Collect heads that are dying off, turning brown and containing hard seeds.
 Place the heads in a tray and leave to dry for one to two weeks.
 Then rub the heads with a rubber bung to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From four collections, the seed viability was average to high, ranging from 65% to 90%.
+Seed viability is usually high.

 |Location||No. of seeds|